nowsprinting/blender-like-sceneview-hotkeys/README.md

 This Unity Editor Extensions allows you to select the viewing direction for a SceneView with the [Blender](https://www.blender.org/) -like hotkeys.

+e.g. Numpad 1/3/7 as switch front/right/top view.
+Numpad 5 as toggle orthographic projection.

+Click [日本語](./README_ja.md) for Japanese page if you need.

 ## Installation